ingresso-group/slate/source/includes/_events.md

 `avail_currency` | The price [currency](#currency-object).
 `available_dates` | `first_yyyymmdd` and `last_yyyymmdd` for the range.
 `available_weekdays_bitmask` | The days of the week where we have seen availability.
-`quantity_options.valid_quantity_bitmask` | The available quantities we have seen for this price band.
+`valid_quantities` | An array of available quantities we have seen for this price band.
 `seatprice` | The per-ticket face value.
 `surcharge` | The per-ticket booking fee.